Redefining the Standard for Quality Cannabis

 Can I use Boveda to cure?

 Absolutely.
 We still recommend you dry the plants with your normal method to a moisture content just below where you’d like them to cure.
-That way, your normal method does the heavy lifting and Boveda will fine-tune it.
+As a result, your normal method does the heavy lifting and Boveda will fine-tune it.

 Can Boveda touch the medicine?